The best of Switzerland's festivals 2017

 Easter, Summer and November: Lucerne Festival

 Three times every year, leading music performers from across the world – orchestras, conductors, soloists – convene in Lucerne to celebrate a Swiss music festival of sound.
 Around 120,000 visitors attend the three festivals, of which the summer one is the largest, presenting some hundred classical and modern concerts in Switzerland.
-Lucerne Festival at Easter runs for 10 days during the Passion season, up to and including Palm Sunday, and places an emphasis on sacred music.
+Lucerne Festival at Easter runs for 10 days culminating on Palm Sunday, placing emphasis on sacred music.
 Lucerne Festival at the Piano is held every November and celebrates the art of pianism.
 For one week, classical and jazz pianists, new virtuosos and established masters, organists and harpsichord players alike fill the air with recitals, concertos and improvisations.
-The 2017 dates are: Easter Festival 1 to 9 April; Summer Festival 8 August to 10 September; and the Lucerne Festival at the Piano 18 to 26 November.
+The 2017 dates are: Easter Festival 1 to 9 April; Summer Festival 11 August to 9 September; and the Lucerne Festival at the Piano 18 to 26 November.

 Third Monday in April: Sechseläuten (Six O'Clock Chimes), Zurich